 - Drug cravings

 In more severe cases of addiction, some people may experience psychosis or seizures and should seek immediate medical attention.
-If psychotic symptoms persist, treatment at a mental health facility may be necessary.
+In cases when psychotic symptoms persist, we offer our Florida mental health services.

-Just like the symptoms of benzodiazepine withdrawal, the benzo withdrawal timeline can vary and will be slightly different for everyone.
-The benzodiazepine withdrawal symptoms will typically come and go in stages with certain symptoms peaking at different times.
+Just like the severity and nature of benzodiazepine withdrawal symptoms, the benzodiazepine withdrawal timeline can vary and will be slightly different for everyone.
+The benzodiazepine withdrawal symptoms will typically come and go in stages, with certain symptoms peaking at different times.

-Because benzodiazepine withdrawal can vary is severity, it is always better to detox under the supervision of professionals.
-The staff at our medical detox center in Palm Beach will carefully monitor symptoms to address any complications as well as help the patient be as comfortable as possible.
+Because the withdrawal symptoms of benzodiazepines can vary in severity, it is always better to detox under the supervision of professionals.
+The staff at our BHOPB detox center will carefully monitor symptoms to address any complications as well as help the patient be as comfortable as possible.

-At Behavioral Health of the Palm Beaches, also known as the Center for Alcohol & Drug Studies, we want to see our patients find lasting sobriety.
-To get started on your own journey or to learn more about our programs for a loved one, call us now at 561-220-3981.
+At Behavioral Health of the Palm Beaches, we want to see our patients find lasting sobriety.
+To get started with our benzodiazepine withdrawal treatment or to learn more about our addiction treatment in Lake Worth, call us now at 561-220-3981.

 - Wiley Online Library – The benzodiazepine withdrawal syndrome